 Creating a Mental Health Awareness Booklet: A Comprehensive Guide

-• Depression: Explain what depression is, its symptoms, and how it can affect daily life.
-Include information about treatment options, such as therapy and medication.
+• Depression: Defining depression, symptoms of depressive disorders and how it can interfere with your daily life.
+Include information about therapy and medications

 2. Signs and Symptoms